evebyrne/5C16/notes/7_advances.md

 instead of stacking multiple kernels on top of eachother, do them in parallel

+parallel paths to avoid vanishing gradients -> the deeper the more multiplications the more likely to vanish

 1X1 convolutions reduce the number of multiplications needed

 layer of 1x1 convolutions is called the bottleneck layer